loco/wp-loco/readme.txt

 In most cases it does, but Loco Translate is not a standalone application - it runs on your server and extraneous factors occasionally cause problems.
 If the plugin is unable to handle a particular situation automatically then you might have to intervene, and there isn’t always a *non-technical* solution to a technical problem.

-If you think there is a problem with Loco Translate you can open a [support ticket](https://wordpress.org/support/plugin/loco-translate) and provide as much relevant detail as possible.
+If you think there is a problem with Loco Translate you can open a [support ticket](https://wordpress.org/support/plugin/loco-translate), but please provide as much relevant detail as possible.

 If you have a suggestion on how to improve the experience of using Loco Translate then please [get in touch](https://localise.biz/contact).